Clemson vs. NC State NCAA Football Odds, Plays and Insights | September 25, 2021

 NC State Stats and Trends

-- NC State has two wins against the spread in three games this season.

-- NC State's games this season have hit the over on one of three set point totals (33.3%).
+- NC State's games this year have gone over the point total one time in three opportunities (33.3%).

-- When NC State records more than 7.0 points, it is 2-1 against the spread and 2-1 overall.
+- NC State is 2-1 against the spread and 2-1 overall when the team puts up more than 7.0 points.

-- In games that NC State picks up over 266.7 yards, the team is 2-1 against the spread and 2-1 overall.
+- NC State is 2-1 against the spread and 2-1 overall when the team picks up over 266.7 yards.

-- The Wolf Pack have turned the ball over five times this season, two more turnovers than the Tigers have forced (3).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.